seanchen1991/seanchen1991/README.md

 ## Hi there 👋

-I'm Sean, a software educator, storyteller, and engineer.
+I'm Sean, a software educator, technical writer, and engineer.
 I've worked across multiple domains throughout my 10+ year career, but education and developer relations are where I am most aligned.

 I thoroughly enjoy writing as a way to teach myself new things.
 One of the best parts about it is being able to share those writings with others.
 Below is a sample of some of the things that I'm proud to have worked on: